Mvpmanred/Amazon_Vine_Analysis/README.md

 ![Capture4](https://user-images.githubusercontent.com/92561493/155034482-733fc8e3-e79a-44a8-98c5-c50a3a161256.PNG)
 - Total number of reviews for vine members is 1080
 - Total number of reviews for nonvine is 49673
-- Total number of reviews for nonvine is 50753
+- Total number of reviews for vine and nonvine is 50753

 ![Capture3](https://user-images.githubusercontent.com/92561493/155034610-3b5ff1c2-b34f-4396-8b1e-a6b3604e82a8.PNG)